Author: Dr. Tyler Graham, DC

 What usually helps first

-• Pain may travel into buttock/leg (sometimes below the knee)
+• Pain that travels into buttock/leg (sometimes below the knee)

 What usually helps first

-Often one-sided and position-sensitive—especially with rolling, stairs, and single-leg loading.
+Often one-sided and tied to transitions and asymmetrical loading.

-• Pain is one-sided near the “dimple” area or upper buttock
+• One-sided low back/buttock pain near the “dimple” area

-• Worse rolling in bed or getting in/out of the car
+• Worse with rolling in bed, stairs, getting in/out of a car

 What usually helps first